mikkelee/MEOverlayView/README.markdown

 # TODO #

-* get a clearer idea of when it's a good idea to -refreshOverlays
+* get a clearer idea of when it's a good idea to -refreshOverlays (ie. when should a view poll its data source?)

-* rework the event sending code (only send actions -- wantsOverlayActions, doubleClick, singleClick?)
+* rework the action sending code (doubleClick sends a singleClick first; possibly add more types)

-* get better trackingareas (ie only show hand when over an overlay?)
+* get better trackingareas (better delete cursor - arrow with little minus)

-* make creating/modifying less finicky when allowsOverlappingOverlays == NO
+* make creating/modifying less finicky (when allowsOverlappingOverlays == NO, "fast" mouse movements can make the overlay appear stuck if it's too close to the edge/another overlay)

 * resizing with corner handles